itays123/coffee-express/README.md

 ### Server Environment Variables

 In order for the server to work correctly, add these 3 environment variables to an `.env` file in the root directory:
 - `DB_URL` is the url of your MongoDB database.
-Either use a MongoDB Atlas URL, or the dockerized MongoDB version of it in `mongodb://mongo:27017/coffee`
+Either use a MongoDB Atlas URL, or the dockerized MongoDB version of it.
+If you wish touse the dockerized version of Mongo, simply add it to the docker-compose-file and change the DB_URL environment variable.
 - `AUTH_TOKEN` is a custom string that will be used for encrypting the authentication token.
 - `PASSWORD` is a custom string responsible for the mailing system to work.
 If you wish to use it, change the email in use.